Get started

 Strategic alignment metrics

-Delivery analytics tools like Plandek are designed to enable you to easily answer question (1) above.
+Delivery analytics tools like Plandek are designed to enable you to answer question 1 above easily.
 Tech leadership can start to consistently track key strategic alignment metrics such as:

-1. Proportion of time, resource and cost expended, relative to key identified value streams or product areas and how this trending over time – i.e. are we expending effort on the things that really matter?
+• The proportion of time, resource and cost expended relative to key identified value streams or product areas and how this is trending over time – i.e. are we expending effort on the things that matter?

-2. The balance between effort expended on technical debt and bug fixing, versus building new features
+• The balance between effort expended on technical debt and bug fixing versus building new features.

-3. The proportion of backlog accounted for by different value streams/strategic priorities and how this is trending over time – to see if we are keeping on top of our roadmap in critical areas
+• The proportion of backlog accounted for by different value streams/strategic priorities and how this is trending over time – to see if we are keeping on top of our roadmap in critical areas.

-4. The relationship between value delivered and complexity (story points) delivered, and how this in turn relates to quality (defects).
+• The relationship between value delivered and complexity (story points) delivered and how this, in turn, relates to quality (defects).
 So that leadership can ensure that effort is not wasted on complex tasks which do not deliver value efficiently and/or generate quality issues.

-In addition to considering whether our delivery capability is aligned around our strategic priorities (which is essential to maximise delivery ROI) – we can also consider the second question posed above – namely whether our technology team is delivering as effectively as possible?
+In addition to considering whether our delivery capability is aligned with our strategic priorities (which is essential to maximise delivery ROI) – we can also consider the second question posed above – namely, whether our technology team is delivering as effectively as possible.

 Delivery productivity metrics